-Independent variables are identified by a Family Flag in Dictionary 24 (see EXFOR Manual, page 6.8.
-A given set of independent variables are required depending on the Quantity given in the REACTION string.
+Independent variables are identified by a Family Flag in Dictionary 24 (See Dictionary Manual).
+A given set of independent variables are required depending on the Quantity given in the REACTION string.2

-In general, the same values of a set of independent variables (e.g., energy, angle) will not occur more than one.
-If that does happen, (viz., repetition of the measurement at same energy and angle), it is advisable to give the reason in free text in the BIB section.
-(Otherwise, it may be interpreted as a data entry error or as inadvertent duplication.)
+In general, the same values of a set of independent variables (e.g., energy, angle) will not occur more than once.
+Only those data heading specified in EXFOR Manual, pages 4.2 - 4.3 may be repeated.
+The reason for repetition should be clear (e.g., angles in degrees and minutes), otherwise, it is advisable to give the reason in free text in the BIB section.